-General Rules

-1. Please read all the General Information and Rules, Exhibitor Rules and 4-H Livestock Division Rules, information is included there that is not in this section.

-2. Prior entry and payment of fees is required for ALL Beef classes is required via Fair Entry.

-3. Steers and Heifers must be entered by ear tag number received at the Larimer County 4-H Beef Weigh Day.

-4. All market beef members must have attended a Meat Quality Assurance (MQA) training once as a Junior Member and once as a Senior Member to show at the Larimer County Fair.
-Documentation of such will be required.

-5. All cattle must have their heads clipped prior to arriving at checkin for the Fair.
-No head clipping will be allowed at the Fair.

-6. All cattle must be washed after 12:00 p.m. by the end of the first day they are present on the fairgrounds.

-7. No fans, coolers, or air conditioning of any kind that hooks to water may be used at fair.
+- 1. Please read all the General Information and Rules, Exhibitor Rules and 4-H Livestock Division Rules, information is included there that is not in this section. - 2.
+Prior entry and payment of fees is required for ALL Beef classes via Fair Entry. - 3.
+All beef members must have attended a Meat Quality Assurance (MQA) training course once as a Junior Member and once as a Senior Member to show at the Larimer County Fair. - 4.
+NAIS Premise Identification numbers need to be recorded for each animal through 4-H online. - 5.
+All cattle must have their heads clipped prior to arriving at check-in for the Fair.
+No head clipping will be allowed at the Fair. - 6.
+All cattle must be washed by 5:00 p.m. at the end of the first day they are present at the fairgrounds. - 7.
+No fans, coolers, or air conditioning of any kind that hooks to water may be used at fair.

-8. All exhibitors must comply with the IAFE Code of Ethics for all Beef Department contests and shows.

-Beef Schedule